visgl/deck.gl/docs/get-started/using-with-react.md

 // Data to be used by the LineLayer const data = [{sourcePosition: [-122.41669, 37.7853], targetPosition: [-122.41669, 37.781]}];

-export default class App extends Component {
+class App extends Component {
   render() {
     return (
       <MapGL {...viewport} mapboxApiAccessToken={MAPBOX_ACCESS_TOKEN}>